We’re raising awareness with couples, community groups and schools about the effects of large families on natural resources.

 How We Work

 Simple fun demonstrations highlight the current and future problems arising from having large families and the impact on Malawi, its resources and on individual families.
-For example, we illustrate the impact of population growth by involving the students or community members who are asked one by one to stand on a small mat.
-The mat represents Malawi and each person represents three million people clearly showing how much space there was in Malawi in the 1950s and how little space there is today and for the future.
+For example, we illustrate the impact of population growth by asking people one by one to stand on a small mat.
+The mat represents Malawi and each person represents three million people clearly showing how much space there was in Malawi in the 1950s and how little space there is today and will be in the future.
 These demonstrations are helping to change perception of the ideal family size from five to two children per family.

 The Project’s Future